minhajkk/minimal-mistakes/_posts/2015-06-27-tesseract-nodejs-heroku-ocr-app.md

 </div>
 </section><!-- /#table-of-contents -->

 Mulkiya-OCR is an experiment app, I've used <a href="https://code.google.com/p/tesseract-ocr/wiki/ReadMe" target="_blank">Tesseract</a> Open Source OCR engine to read text from images(for example mulkiya image) so that data input process can be automated and accurate as much as possible.
+The code is open source at <a href="https://github.com/minhajkk/mulkiya-ocr" target="_blank">github</a>.

 > For those who are not familiar with word "Mulkiya".
 It's an arabic word which means vehicle registration card or vehicle ownership certificate.